srslakshmi1997/python-with-oracle-database/README.md

 # python-with-oracle-database
-Create an Oracle database and insert the data present in an excel sheet using python libraries
+This application creates an Oracle database and inserts the data present in an excel sheet using python libraries.

-This code creates an Oracle table "inventory_table" and inserts the data that are availabe in the excel sheet "Inventory_Data" to the table with the help of SQL queries.
+An Oracle table "inventory_table" is created and the data that are available in the excel sheet"Inventory_Data" are inserted to the table with the help of SQL queries.

 **Oracle Version :** Oracle 10g experss edition (10.2.1015)
 **Python Packages :** cx_Oracle (version 7.3.0),xlrd (version 1.2.0)

 **Package Description:**
-The *xlrd* package wil be helpful in reading the exel sheet that contains the data.
+The *xlrd* package will help read the excel sheet that contains the data.
-*cx_Oracle* package will be helpful in establishing the conection with Oracle database installed.
-With this package we will be able to execute all the SQL queries, write the excel data to the database.
+*cx_Oracle* package will help establish the connection with the Oracle database installed.
+With this package, all the SQL queries are executed and can write the excel data to the database.

+**Pre-requisites:**
-Make sure the oracle database is installed in your local machine.
+Oracle database is installed in the local machine.
-Please make note of the user name and password to connect to the database.
+User name and password to connect to the database.
-The excel sheet should have the data that needs to be inserted to the database.
+An Excel sheet with the data that needs to be inserted into the database.

-The python code will :
+**Application Logic:**
-1. Read the data present in the excel sheet.
+1. Reads the data present in the excel sheet.
-2. Connect with the targetted Oracle database using the username password provided.
+2. Connects with the targetted Oracle database using the username password provided.
-3. Create a table in the database.
+3. Creates a table in the database.
-4. Insert all the records present in the excel sheet.
+4. Inserts all the records present in the excel sheet.
-5. Commit and close the connection with the database.
+5. Commits and closes the connection with the database.